dhmmasson/testDrivenDevelopment/tools/maven.md

-# Add the following favorite to vscode
+# Add the following Favorite to Vscode

 ```maven: add a Favorites```